Children's

 Can both ears be done together?

 Yes, and we almost always do.
-Two piercers pierce both lobes simultaneously, so the whole experience lasts about two seconds.
+We mark and pierce both lobes in quick succession — the whole experience is over before most children have time to worry about the second one.

 What aftercare do children need?